top of page

 Possible lookalikes

 Use as a food The leaves, flowers and flowering stems can be used raw in salads.
-The leaves have a nutty flavour and excellent texture, so are often consumed in large quantities
+The leaves have a nutty flavour and excellent texture, so are often consumed in large quantities Use in herbal medicine and medicine None known at the time of writing

-If you are suffering from any ailment or need medical advice, please see your General Practitioner
+If you are suffering from any ailment or need medical advice, please see your General Practitioner.

 Always stay safe when foraging.
 You need to be 100% sure of your identification, 100% sure that your foraged item is edible, and 100% sure that you are not allergic to it (it is good practice to always try a small amount of any new food you are consuming).
 If in doubt, leave it out!